 Autistica harness the potential of cutting edge science to change and save lives.
 Our scientists across the UK work to transform our understanding of autism and advance new therapies and interventions that can help autistic people and their families live longer, healthier, happier lives.

 Children with Cancer UK is the nation’s leading charity dedicated to research into childhood cancer.
-The charity liberates visionary researchers, accelerating breakthroughs and matching extraordinary children with extraordinary research.
+The charity liberates visionary researchers and accelerates breakthroughs so that more children with cancer can ring the end of treatment bell.
 With your help we can fight the injustice of cancer in children and keep families together for longer.

 We believe no one should have to face a mental health problem alone.
 We’re here for you.
 Today.
 Now.
 We’re on your doorstep, on the end of a phone or online.
 Whether you’re stressed, depressed, or in crisis.
 We’ll listen, give you support and advice, and fight your corner.
 And we’ll push for a better deal and respect for everyone experiencing a mental health problem.